D. E. Larsen, DVM

 About 30 minutes later, we were still discussing how we would find someone to take the cat, and the phone rang.
 It was Mr. Wilson, the guy Judy had called about the cat.

 “What does that cat look like?”
 He asked.

-“It is an orange tabby cat, neutered male, very friendly.
-He looks a little thin and sort of a rough hair coat, but otherwise, he is in good shape.”
+“It is a brownish tabby cat, neutered male, friendly.
+He looks a little thin and has sort of a rough hair coat, but otherwise, he is in good shape.”
 Judy replied.

 “We had a cat about 5 years ago.
-We moved to San Francisco, and we lost him on the trip down, somewhere in Northern California.
+We had to move to San Francisco for a couple of years.
+We lost him on the trip down, somewhere in Northern California.
 His name was Tramp, but I don’t remember a collar.
 You don’t think that could be him, do you?”

 “How else do you suppose this cat had Tramp’s collar?”
 Judy asked.